blapete/Bank-Node/README.md

-practice
+practice repo

-the bank class is an object manager object that manages accounts
+an async bank using the bank class as an object manager

-using async to make a synchronous-like feel of this cli app

-also wanted to make a cli app using a built-in node module